-It’s almost that time of year again when teachers prepare for the upcoming year and children return to the classroom.
+It’s almost that time of year again when meet the teacher prepares for the upcoming year and children return to the classroom.
 It’s an exciting time of year as anticipation for the coming months and what they hold is high for both students and teachers.

 As the teacher, you want to make a great first impression on this year’s students.
 In doing so, you’ll get them pumped for the year ahead.
 You’ve already organized and prepared the classroom and done most of the planning, and it’s finally time to coordinate your “meet the teacher” activities.